-The social survey fieldwork for the 2017 sample began in January 2017, with the aim of completing re-issues and 2017 fieldwork as a whole in February 2018.
+The social survey fieldwork for the 2018 sample began in January 2018, with the aim of completing re-issues and 2018 fieldwork as a whole in February 2019.
 The response rate target was set at 65%.
-Unfortunately, the response rate was slightly lower than expected and a small over-sample was drawn to ensure the target numbers were achieved.
-The social survey fieldwork ran until March 2018.
-Physical survey fieldwork usually finishes one month after social survey fieldwork and was therefore extended until the end of April 2018.
+The social survey fieldwork was completed in February 2019.
+Physical survey fieldwork usually finishes one month after social survey fieldwork.